 The wind blows across most mountain ranges in a consistent direction: for example, from west to east or east to west.
 Significant changes in wind direction are often an indication of a significant change in the weather pattern.
 In winter, this can often mean increased precipitation if the wind passes over a major body of water, or extreme cold if it comes from the north.

 Fronts Bring Bad Weather

-The two NOAA tools that I use the most are the point forecast, which lets you position a cursor on the your region of interest and surrounding areas to get an idea of local weather patterns.
+The two NOAA tools that I use the most are the point forecast, which lets you position a cursor on your region of interest and surrounding areas to get an idea of local weather patterns.
 This tool is quite precise, so you can drill down to the summit of a mountain if you want to discern weather differences on the basis of elevation or terrain.
-The point forecast tool is locate don the bottom right, below.
-It’s also quite accurate within a 12 hour window, in my experience.
+The point forecast tool is located on the bottom right, below.
+It’s also quite accurate within a 12-hour window, in my experience.

 - Mountain Weather: Backcountry Forecasting for Hikers and Backpackers

 - Staying Alive in Avalanche Terrain